 The Group's inventories mainly comprise raw materials including wood pulp, recovered paper for de-inked pulp production.
-For the year ended 31 December 2013, the inventory turnover cycle was approximately 50.4 days (For the year ended 31 December 2012: 69.0 days).
-The improvement of inventory turnover days was mainly due to better control by the Group on inventory management.
+For the year ended 31 December 2014, the inventory turnover cycle was approximately 43.8 days (For the year ended 31 December 2013: 50.4 days).
+The improvement in inventory turnover cycle was mainly due to better control on inventory management exercised by the Group.

-Due to continuing tightening of liquidity in China for most of the year, the Group made a strategic decision to lengthen its standard credit term for customers to 90 days to 120 days from 60 days to 90 days to allow them more leeway to arrange their capital resources.
-That said, the turnover cycle of trade receivables for the year ended 31 December 2013 was 110.1 days, still below the standard credit term of 120 days.
-With deep understandings in its customers, the Group does not envisage any acute deterioration of the credit quality of its trade receivables.
+Due to continuing tightening of liquidity in China since 2013, the Group made a strategic decision to lengthen its standard credit term for customers to 90 days to 120 days from the previous 60 days to allow them more leeway to arrange their capital resources in 2013.
+That said, the turnover cycle of trade receivables for the year ended 31 December 2014 was 145.8 days.
+With deep understandings in its customers, the Group does not envisage any acute deterioration of credit quality of its trade receivables.

-The turnover cycle for the Group's trade and bills payables for the year ended 31 December 2013 lengthened to 72.2 days (For the year ended 31 December 2012: 57.0 days), which was longer than the 60 days credit period granted by the Group's suppliers.
+The turnover cycle for the Group's trade and bills payables for the year ended 31 December 2014 shortened to 65.4 days (For the year ended 31 December 2013: 72.2 days), which was similar to the 60-day credit period granted by the Group's suppliers.